sanethmaduranga/message-transformation---ballerina/README.md

 ### Developing the SQL data

 Ballerina language has built-in support for writing web services.
 The `service` keyword in Ballerina simply defines a web service.
 Inside the service block, we can have all the required resources.
 You can define a resource inside the service.
 You can implement the business logic inside a resource using Ballerina language syntax.
-We can use the following databases schema to store student's data and student's results data.
+We can use the schema of the following database to store the student's data and student's results data.

 tsetdb database used to store student's data in student table as below.
 ```